heartless-gaming/Naut-for-reddit/README.md

   1. Update and change the in code src/naut_heartless_src.css
   2. Minify using a [css minifier](https://cssminifier.com).
-  3. Paste the CSS from the 'Naut 4 - Main CSS File.css' file into the CSS textarea.
+  3. Paste the CSS from the CSS minifier output into the CSS textarea.
   4. Upload the images from the /images/ folder.
 (Don't rename them!)
   5. Hit save.
   6. Profit !